makerdao/xdomain/forta-bots/Debt-Ceiling-Utilization/README.md

 ## Description

-This bot detects when the `Debt Ceiling` utilization threshold is exceeded in `TelepertJoin` contract.
+This bot detects when the `Debt Ceiling` utilization threshold is exceeded in `TeleportJoin` contract.

 > The `threshold` can be configured in **src/utils.ts**, L5.